tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Attempts to transition to the next screen in the world_map.
 If successful, it resets the player's position to an appropriate location on the new screen.

 **Parameters:**
--`world_map`: WorldMap - The game's world map object.
+- `world_map`: WorldMap - The game's world map object.
--`direction`: str - The direction of the screen to move to.
+- `direction`: str - The direction of the screen to move to.

 **Returns:**
--`None`: The method returns None
+- `None`: The method returns None

 **Example:**
 ```python